Hesychast controversy

-Gregory Palamas, afterwards Archbishop of Thessalonica, was asked by his fellow monks on Mt Athos to defend Hesychasm from Barlaam's attacks.
-Well-educated in Greek philosophy (dialectical method) and thus able to defend Hesychasm with methods in use also in the West, Palamas defended Hesychasm in the 1340s at a series of synods in Constantinople, and wrote a number of works in its defense.
+Gregory Palamas, afterwards Archbishop of Thessalonica, was asked by his fellow monks on Mt Athos to defend hesychasm from Barlaam's attacks.
+Well-educated in Greek philosophy (dialectical method) and thus able to defend hesychasm with methods in use also in the West, Palamas defended hesychasm in the 1340s at a series of synods in Constantinople, and wrote a number of works in its defense.

-In 1341 the dispute came before a synod held at Constantinople which, taking into account the regard in which the writings of the pseudo-Dionysius were held, condemned Barlaam, who recanted and almost immediately returned to Calabria, afterwards becoming bishop of a Byzantine-Rite diocese in communion with the Pope.
+In 1341, the dispute came before a synod held at Constantinople, which, taking into account the regard in which the writings of the pseudo-Dionysius were held, condemned Barlaam, who recanted and almost immediately returned to Calabria, afterwards becoming bishop of a Byzantine Rite diocese in communion with the Pope.
 Five other synods on the subject were held, at the third of which the opponents of Palamas gained a brief victory.
 However, in 1351, at a synod under the presidency of Emperor John VI Kantakouzenos, Palamas' real Essence-Energies distinction was established as the doctrine of the Orthodox Church.

-Gregory Akindynos, who had been a disciple of Gregory's and had tried to mediate between him and Barlaam, became critical of Palamas after Barlaam's departure in 1341.
+Gregory Akindynos, who had been a disciple of Gregory and had tried to mediate between him and Barlaam, became critical of Palamas after Barlaam's departure in 1341.
 Another opponent of Palamism was Manuel Kalekas who sought to reconcile the Eastern and Western Churches.
-Following the decision of 1351, there was strong repression against anti-Palamist thinkers.
-Kalekas reports on this repression as late as 1397, and for theologians in disagreement with Palamas, there was ultimately no choice but to emigrate and convert to union with the Latin Church, a path taken by Kalekas as well as Demetrios Kydones and John Kyparissiotes.
+After the decision of 1351, there was strong repression against anti-Palamist thinkers.
+Kalekas reports on the repression as late as 1397, and for theologians in disagreement with Palamas, there was ultimately no choice but to emigrate and convert to union with the Latin Church, a path taken by Kalekas as well as Demetrios Kydones and John Kyparissiotes.